To provide a construction service in the ACT, you will need a licence.

 Timeframe

-The assessment of your application will take at least four weeks.
+The assessment of your application will take at least 4 weeks.

 If your application is incomplete, or we need more information or verification, the assessment will take more time.
 Requests for more information will be sent to you via email.